-That’s why, last year, we launched the first TeacherTalks Webinar Series to create a digital space for educators to collaborate with our experts on the best ways to use ST Math to its full potential.
-Back by popular demand, TeacherTalks are starting up again with a new slate of topics and facilitators for the new school year.
+That's why we launched the TeacherTalks Webinar Series, to create a digital space for educators to collaborate with our experts on the best ways to use ST Math to its full potential.
+As we transition into 2023, TeacherTalks is starting up again with a new slate of topics and facilitators for the new year.

 What are TeacherTalks?

 TeacherTalks are a series of free interactive webinars on the ST Math Academy that are designed to enhance teacher knowledge and mastery of the ST Math program.

 Each month, our team will lead two 30-minute virtual sessions—followed by a Q&A—covering critical information about a selected topic with an opportunity to answer any outstanding questions.